Dental Anesthesia Care Designed for Your Comfort and Safety

 IV Moderate Sedation

 Also known as “twilight sleep,” this level of sedation helps you feel deeply relaxed during your dental procedure.
 Medication is given through an IV, and most patients remember little to nothing afterward.
-You’ll remain breathing on your own, but fully comfortable throughout.
+You’ll remain breathing on your own but fully comfortable throughout.
+IV sedation is commonly used for

-• endodontic
+• Endodontic

-• periodontal
+• Periodontal

-• certain oral surgeries
+• Certain oral surgeries

 General Anesthesia

 General anesthesia allows patients to be fully asleep and pain-free for their procedure.
 It’s administered either through an IV or a mask, depending on the patient’s needs.
+This approach is often recommended for:

 • Young children